atemysemicolon/findMyLibs/README.md

 # findMyLibs
 Simple python application which interfaces with cmake and dumps libs

+## Oops
+Please note that despite I created this, there is an easier way on Linux to look for libs, with : `ldconfig -p | grep <my-lib-name>`
+- Note to self : Always look at stackoverflow before solving a problem

 ## Limitations
 - Only works for Linux with gcc